microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 the matrix, however the storage is not required to be thread local, and an implementation may coalesce identical matrices across threads.

+#### Matrix Storage

+In HLSL, matrix objects are intangible objects so they do not have defined size or memory layout.
+When in use, implementations are expected to spread the storage of matrices across the thread-local storage for all threads in a SIMD unit.
+At the DXIL level we represent a matrix through a handle object.

+An A matrix is a collection of per-thread vectors representing matrix rows, while a B matrix is a collection of per-thread vectors representing matrix columns.

+An Accumulator matrix may be either an A matrix, or a B matrix, and it varies by hardware implementation.

 ### HLSL API Documentation

 #### HLSL Enumerations